TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Evaluation

 \subsection{Experiment Setup}

-{\bf Incident Ticket Datasets.} We collect incident ticket content from production-scale GPU clusters in Microsoft, spanning from 2023-04 to 2024-03.
-For focusing on AI workload incidents, we filtered the tickets using keywords such as \texttt{GPU}, \texttt{CUDA}, \texttt{NCCL}, \texttt{PyTorch}, \texttt{TensorFlow}, etc. Subsequently, tickets with irrelevant or insufficient incident descriptions were manually excluded.
+{\bf Incident Ticket Datasets.} We collect real-world incident tickets from production-scale GPU clusters in Microsoft Azure, spanning from 2023-04 to 2024-03.
+For focusing on AI workload incidents, we filtered the incident tickets using keywords such as \texttt{GPU}, \texttt{CUDA}, \texttt{NCCL}, \texttt{PyTorch}, \texttt{TensorFlow}, etc. For scientific validity, tickets with no clear root causes were manually excluded.
 This process resulted in a dataset of 778 incidents.
-Each ticket includes a detailed description, identified root causes, on-call engineers discussion histories, and resolution steps.
-For the evaluation, approximately 25\% of the incidents (208) were randomly set aside as the test set, while the remaining 75\% were used to construct the historical incident database and taxonomy.
+Each incident ticket includes a detailed description, identified root causes, on-call engineers' discussion histories, and resolution steps.
+Following the chronological order, the latter 25\% of the incidents (208) were set aside as the test set, while the former 75\% were used to construct the historical incident database and taxonomy.
 The test set covers a diverse range of incident categories: 115 GPU-related incidents, 53 system software issues, 22 interconnect and networking problems, 16 user application incidents, and 2 framework and library-related incidents.